 “If you want the room at 15°C, you just type that in and the room sensor will stop calling for heat when that temperature is reached,” says David Hilton, an independent sustainability advisor who delivers eco courses at the National Self Build & Renovation Centre.
 The ability to fine-tune each room or zone’s heating means you can easily achieve exactly the right climate throughout your home, and potentially save money in doing so.

 The tech basically involves swapping your existing thermostat with a smart version that gives you a digital control panel and app access.
-This allows you to see and set what your heating system (and usually your hot water, too) is doing at any given time, whether you’re at home or away.
+This means you can see and set what your heating system (and usually your hot water) is doing at any given time, whether you’re at home or away.

 Systems such as Worcester’s Wave can manage a single zone, with the thermostat usually placed in a central location such as a hallway.
-They call for the boiler to provide enough warmth to reach the desired temperature in their vicinity, and therefore rely on thermostatic radiator valves (TRVs) to manage conditions in individual rooms.
+They call for the boiler to provide enough warmth to reach the desired temperature in their vicinity.
+These setups therefore rely on thermostatic radiator valves (TRVs) to manage conditions in individual rooms.

 Think of it this way: you may already have a programmable timer and perhaps even a couple of heating zones in your home.
 But how much control do you really have over when your boiler or renewable appliance is warming each room in the house?